aws-amplify/amplify-codegen/Readme.md

 - You can use `eslint` to fix some of the lint errors.
 To use it, go to the package that has errors and run `lint-fix`
 - If there are any remaining lint errors, resolve them manually.
 Linting your code is a best practice that ensures good code quality so it's important that you don't skip this step.

+## Troubleshooting
+Errors sometimes occur when a different version of `amplify-cli-core` is installed, typically during the time the CLI is updated.
+To resolve the error, execute the following command from the top-level directory:

+`rm -rf yarn.lock && yarn clean && yarn setup-dev`

 ## Contributing

 See the contribution guideline. https://github.com/aws-amplify/amplify-codegen/blob/master/CONTRIBUTING.md